gianRVN/kanban-server/README.md

 ## About The Project

-Kang Bang is a web-based, similar to the Kanban board, that organize your to-do-list into online boards.
+Kang Bang is a web-based single page application (SPA), similar to the Kanban board, that organize your to-do-list into online boards.
 A registered user has the ability to create a to-do-list on a specific list category that they made by themselves.
 The kanban-server repository represent a set of files that build the Kang Bang server

 ## Deployment